Open-Archypelago/Archypelago/building-blocks/route-to-value/readme.md

-# Definition of Success Building Block
+# Route to Value Building Block

-This artifact describes how to run a short workshop session to define "what good looks like".
+This artifact describes how to run a short workshop session to define a "route to value".

 ## Description